ioallocate/client-server/README.md

 Client-Server Model using TCP sockets.
 Multithreaded Server with a thread pool for scalability.
 JSON Serialization for structured data exchange.
-ImGui GUI for real-time monitoring.

 ## Dependencies

 nlohmann/json for JSON handling.
-ImGui for GUI rendering.